kevin-he-01/uiuctf2020-writeup/Kernel_Run_As_Root.md

 Now comes the difficult part: how can we find the pair of programs in pwnyOS that allows you to run a program as root?
 Looking at page 7 of the [Getting Started Guide](https://github.com/sigpwny/pwnyOS-2020-docs/blob/master/Getting_Started.pdf) for pwnyOS titled "pwnyOS **Executables**", I discovered that pwnyOS uses the same executable format as Linux and some other Unix systems: [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format), but it extends the ELF header to allow privileged binaries similar to the [setuid bit](https://en.wikipedia.org/wiki/Setuid) for Linux executables.
 While standard ELF files (those found in Linux) starts with these 4 bytes: `7F 45 4C 46`, the first byte of pwnyOS binary can be something other than `7F`: it can be `0x80 + uid` where `uid` specifies the user id of the user it should always be run at (regardless of the current permission of the user running the program, like setuid binaries).
 For example, a program starting with `82 45 4C 46` would be ran as the `sandb0x` user, whose UID is 2.
 Therefore, a binary starting with `80 45 4C 46` would always be ran as `root` whose UID is 0.

 Now back to our first question about finding a pair of programs that allows we to escalate to the superuser.
-Ideally, we would want program A (The old program) to be `rash` and program B (The new program) to be a file that starts with a single byte: `0x80`.
+Ideally, we would want program A (The old program) to be `rash`, `binexec`, or any program we have control over and program B (The new program) to be a file that starts with a single byte: `0x80`.
 Sadly, I will tell you that there is no such program B, and due to the read-only nature of its filesystem, you cannot even create it, but not all hope are lost.
 There is indeed an indirect way of achieving basically the same task!

 ### The modified program B: `MMAP` and an empty file
 Again, quoting from the `EXEC` syscall documentation:
 > This page may contain program data from previous programs, **or from other places the kernel uses the allocator**.

-Note that in addition to program B overwriting the contents of the executable, we can also modify the remnants of program A directly.
-This requires we to use `MMAP` to "steal" a page from the kernel that contains the memory content of program A (`rash` in this case) after it quits.
-We then modify the first byte to `0x80` instead of `0x7f` and returns the page to the kernel by exiting
+Since `MMAP` shares the same 4MB page allocator as `EXEC`, this means that memory remaining in the page returned by `MMAP` (or `EXEC`) by process C can be seen by the first process that uses `MMAP` _or_ `EXEC` after process C. This allows us to simulate the effect of loading program B by changing the first byte of a page obtained from `MMAP` (after running program A) to `0x80`, exiting, and then instructing the kernel to execute the content of the `MMAP`'d page.

+While the first 2 steps are trivial to perform in `binexec`, the last step &mdash; instructing the kernel to execute the page &mdash; is more difficult: it requires executing an empty file.
+When th kernel executes an empty file, nothing is written into the uninitialized page so the kernel will execute whatever was left in the page before.

+Luckily, the solution lies in a file that is commonly overlooked.
+By running `ls` inside `user`'s home directory `/user/`, I discovered a strangely useless file: `.gitignore`.
+By running `cat .gitignore`, I almost expect some secrets to be inside there that would help me get to root.
+But instead, I get an empty file.

+Indeed, the pwnyOS team tried hard to obfuscate the importance of its files.
+A non-suspecting user might think that `.gitignore` may just be a file the pwnyOS team unintentionally introduced into the system (Like `.DS_Store` in zip archives made in macOS).
+But looking into pwnyOS's documentation, it says:
+> All files in pwnyOS have a purpose- if you see a file, it is there for a reason.

+And yes, `/user/.gitignore` is not an exception.

+## Running the exploit

+TODO

+## End Note
+Uninitialized memory is a seemingly innocent bug that can lead to dangerous security vulnerabilities.
+It is especially common in system programming languages such as C/C++ and assembly, all of which are commonly used in writing kernel code.
+Relying on uninitialized memory has led to the [Debian/OpenSSL Fiasco](https://research.swtch.com/openssl) which has silently generated several insecure OpenSSL keys that may still be present in critical systems today.
+The moral of this privilege escalation exploit is to never _ever_ leave allocated memory uninitialized.